pp4rs/foundations-installation-guide/docs/r.md

                     "xtable","tidyverse", "AER",
                     "rdd", "car", "aod", "lmtest",
                     "lfe", "nlme", "lme4",
-                    "erer", "margins",
+                    "erer", "margins", "multiwayvcov"
-                    "multiwayvcov", "RSQLite", "dbplyr")
+                    "lubridate", "haven", "rddensity",
+                    "rdrobust", "ivpack", "readxl",
+                    "ggrepel"
+                    )

 install.packages(uzh_progecon)
 ```

 * If you are asked if you want to install packages that need compilation, type `y` followed by `Return` to confirm this.
 *   Wait until all the packages have been installed and the you are done.
-    *   It *may* take a while, so be patient -->
+    *   It *may* take a while, so be patient